Tejasbamane007/Pest-Classification-and-Recommendation-System/README.md

 ## Recommended Environment: Google Colab

-To avoid dependency conflicts and to leverage GPU support, we recommend running this project on Google Colab.
+To avoid dependency conflicts and to leverage GPU support, i recommend running this project on Google Colab.

 ### How to Run